About NISONM

 Annual General & Scientific Meetings (AGSM)

-Over the years, NISONM has become well-poised as advocates and a beacon of care and support—building partnerships and linkages for the survival of every Nigerian newborn.
-This commitment is reinforced at our AGSM.
+NISONM has become well-poised as advocates and a beacon of care and support — building partnerships and linkages for the survival of every Nigerian newborn.
+This commitment is reinforced and celebrated at our AGSM, held annually to bring together Nigeria's leading voices in neonatal medicine.

 Founding Executive Members